polylogyx/platform-docs/09_Carves/carves.md

 3. Navigate to the SOC Operations | Carves to open the Carves page.
 4. Review the acquired files.
 Click a file name to download the file.

-Configuration to enable this functionality is included in the osquery.flags file.
+Note: Configuration to enable this functionality is included in the osquery.flags file.
 The following parameters are added to the file.
  ```
  --disable_carver=false
 --carver_block_size=300000